skip to Main Content

 Get Involved

-Providing equitable access would not be possible without the generosity of our partner colleges.
-Currently, ECE enrolls students at the following universities:
+Providing equitable access to education would not be possible without the generosity of our partner institutions.
+Past and present ECE cohorts have attended the following universities:

 Apply for a Scholarship

-If you are a student in Tennessee, you may qualify for an ECE Scholarship up to $25,000 if you have the following:
+If you are a student in Tennessee, you may qualify for an ECE Scholarship up to $25,000 if you meet the following criteria:

 Sign up for our newsletter